Josh2609/portfolio/src/projects/joshcorps-com/joshcorps-com.md

 ---
-title: "COVID-Update-Bot - A bot to post the DHSC daily update to reddit"
+title: "joshcorps.com - Personal portfolio"
 date: "2020-06-23"
+featuredImage: "./cover.jpg"
 ---

 Do Pandas eat bananas?
 Check out this short video that shows that yes! pandas do seem to really enjoy bananas!